Monday, March 10, 2008

 As always, I only list albums that I, myself, purchased in 2007.
 I don't think that it's fair to just randomly assign numbers to albums that I haven't spent a good deal of time listening to.
 So...on my list, you will not find Smoke by White Williams, The Besnard Lakes are the Dark Horse by The Besnard Lakes, Sound of Silver by LCD Soundsystem, or Graduation by Kanye West - amongst many, many other probably worthy competitors.

 My list will include all of the new albums that I bought in 2007 - rated from worst to best (some of them will have little descriptions explaining why they're rated where they're rated.
-Keep in mind, however - that these are
+Keep in mind, however - that these are just the albums that I bought this year - so I thought enough of these to actually buy them to begin with.

 I always enjoy writing this (mostly because I'm a music freak)...so I hope that you enjoy reading it.
 Without further adieu, I give you my